mihiryadav20/agentic_script_to_add_YT_videos/README.md

     npm install mongodb
     ```

+## Workflow for Generating Commands

+This is the general process for preparing and running the update commands:

+1.  **Download Excel Sheets**: Obtain the Excel sheets that contain the slugs and the corresponding video URLs for each language.
+2.  **Analyze with Grok 3**: Use a large language model like Grok 3 to analyze the contents of the Excel sheets.
+The goal is to parse the data and structure it correctly for the command line.
+3.  **Generate Commands**: Based on the analysis, generate the complete `node` command for each slug, ensuring the video URLs are in the correct order as specified below.

 ## How to Update Video URLs

 The main script for updating video URLs is `updateVideosBySlug.js`.
 It takes a document's slug and a series of video URLs as command-line arguments.